Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 - Never hardcode land data in the UI; always inject from the demesne.
 - Ensure all UI components disconnect from signals on removal.
 - Use unique IDs or coordinates for referencing tiles, never names.
+- The initial surveyed state (centre parcel) is handled in the demesne logic, not the UI.

+---

+## Logging
+The land system includes detailed logging for key actions and state changes to aid debugging and monitoring:
+- Land grid initialisation (including demesne name and grid size)
+- Surveying of the centre-most parcel (coordinates and demesne)
+- Every parcel surveyed (coordinates and demesne)
+- Resource discovery and parcel resource updates (coordinates, demesne, and details)

+All logs are structured and timestamped using the `Logger.log_event()` function.
+This ensures that both initialisation and runtime changes can be traced and audited for correctness.

 ---